GoDaddy vs WordPress Review

-When you first begin to build your GoDaddy website, it will assign you a website template based on the industry you select.
-If you’re happy with the basic template provided to you, you can simply change the words and images to reflect your business.
+When you first begin to build your GoDaddy website, it will assign you a template based on your business's industry.
+If you’re happy with the basic template provided, you can simply change the words and images to reflect your branding.

 If you’d like your website to look different than the pre-selected template, you can change its theme.
 Each template contains about 20 theme options for you to choose from.
 Although the options are limited, you should find one that will suit your business needs and website goals.